clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/browsertab.md

 - [close](./close.md): close the browser tab.
 The browser will be closed too if no opened tab.
 - [goto](./goto.md): redirect current tab to the specified url.
 - [refresh](./refresh.md): refresh current tab page.
-- [scroll](./scroll.md)：scroll current browser tab, if it has scroll bar.
+- [scroll](./scroll.md)：scroll the current browser tab with the scroll bar.